 = CALCULATE( [Total Sales], FILTER( SUMMARIZE(Sales, Products[Category], Customers[Gender]), [Total Margin%] > .45 ) )

-This measures doesn’t have any real value however it does demonstrate the concept well.
+This measure doesn’t have any real value however it does demonstrate the concept well.

 Create Tables to Use in Iterators